top of page

 2. At an initial court hearing,

-A person, known as the Executor, is appointed to administer the estate.
-The court will often appoint the person designated in the decedent’s Will as the Executor.
+A person, known as the Executor or Administrator is appointed to administer the estate.

 3. The Executor has various duties, including: